 National Policy 58-201 - Corporate Governance Guidelines recommends that boards of directors of reporting issuers be composed of a majority of independent directors.
 The Board is currently comprised of five directors, all of whom are being proposed for re-election at the Meeting.
 Pursuant to the Terms of Reference, the Board is responsible for assessing director independence.
 The Board has assessed the independence of each director in accordance with National Instrument 58-101 - Disclosure of Corporate Governance Practices and National Instrument 52-110 - Audit Committees ("NI 52-110").
-Following this assessment as at the Effective Date, the Board concluded that three of the five existing directors (and therefore a majority of the directors), being Mr. McNeill, Dr. Smith and Mr. Zuerblis are independent.
-Mr. McCaffrey is not considered independent by virtue of his prior executive position with the Corporation and Dr. Wong is not considered independent by virtue of his prior executive position with the Corporation that ceased in July 2014.
+Following this assessment as at the Effective Date, the Board concluded that four of the five existing directors (and therefore a majority of the directors), being Mr. McNeill, Dr. Smith, Dr. Wong and Mr. Zuerblis are independent.
+Mr. McCaffrey is not considered independent by virtue of his current executive position with the Corporation.